Birdo1221/SMB-HoneyPot/README.md

 - Paramiko library
 - Requests library
 - Curl
-- iptables  ==> Linux Only, Will need to find a Windows Alternative
+- iptables  ==> Linux Only, Will need to find a Windows Alternative if you intend on running on windows for endpoints / with open ports

   ### Example of the log file in action